 - Tag-and-hold: If law enforcement contacts the scrap yard in Georgia regarding a potentially illegal vehicle, there is a tag-and-hold policy for up to 15 days.

 These laws are there to deter fraud on either side of the transaction.
 In Georgia, you’re verifying the owner of the car and certifying that the sale is legal.
 If the vehicle can’t be identified, then the sale is not allowed to go through.
 The title law is likely the most important, as it shows proof of ownership.
 Selling a car without a title — even when it's legal — leads to trouble down the road.
 If you sell it to the wrong person, they may claim that that the vehicle is still yours, which leads to lengthy arguments and legal disputes.

-What Are the Myths About Junk Car Salvage and Removal in Georgia?
+What Are the Myths About Selling a Junk Car for Cash in Georgia?

-Listed below are the three main myths about junk car salvage and removal in Georgia.
+Listed below are the three main myths about selling a junk car for cash in Georgia.

 - You need the title: While you really should have the title with you to sell a car in Georgia, it’s not required.
 However, because you can sell, doesn't mean you should.
 If you can't find the title or it's been lost to a natural disaster, we highly recommend having a duplicate title made no matter what.
 Not only is it easy and affordable to have a duplicate made, but there's more documentation, which makes for a smoother transaction.

 - Only certain cars can be junked: You don't need a specific year or model to junk a car in Georgia, nor does it have to meet certain conditions (e.g., drivable, intact, etc).
 As long as there's metal on it, find someone who will take it off your hands.